Guiding principles: Accessibility, Community Engagement, Compatibility and Integration

 In 2010, the California Department of Community Services & Development (CSD) set aside $14.7 million, a portion of its annual federally-funded Low Income Home Energy Assistance Program (LIHEAP) allocation, under the U.S. Department of Health and Human Services, to fund an innovative pilot program that allowed 1,482 low-income households to receive fully installed solar systems.
 The California pilot program ended in 2012.

 The Department of Energy recently authorized Colorado, through the Colorado Energy Office(CEO), to be the first state to integrate rooftop solar into its WAP program.
 CEO is moving forward in 2017 with a pilot leveraging eligible WAP funding and matching incentives from Xcel Energy Colorado, aiming to comprehensively address energy burden through weatherization and solar for 300 low-income households by 2019.
-Visit the Colorado Single-Family page to learn more.
+Visit the Colorado Single-Family page and see this March 2018 National Renewable Energy Laboratory report “Reducing Energy Burden with Solar: Colorado’s Strategy and Roadmap for States.” for more.